alasca-association/tarook/docs/getting_started/introduction.rst

 ^^^^^^^^^^^^^^

 Frontend nodes are the only entry-points into the private network because they are the only ones holding floating IPs.
-They do also act as SSH jumphosts.
+They may also act as SSH jumphosts.
 Frontend nodes are made redundant via `keepalived <https://keepalived.readthedocs.io/en/latest/index.html>`__.
 Each frontend node hosts an instance of